 Learning in a blended environment is a benefit to everyone.
 Sometimes, though, children with special needs will require a separate environment for learning because of their unique perspectives.
 But whenever possible a blended environment is best.

 Children with seizure disorders, Autism, and developmental delays, such as speech or motor delays, all benefit from learning to swim.
 Important drowning prevention skills can be taught as young as one year of age.
 And, of course, the fun of swimming can begin even earlier!

 Thanks to Dr. Molly for sharing this important message!
 Be sure to talk to your pediatrician about signing your child up for swim lessons, and what you can do to keep your family safer in and around the water.

-At Goldfish Swim School, we teach kids of ALL abilities, from 4 months to 12 years old!
+At Goldfish Swim School, we teach kids of ALL abilities, from 4 months (infant swim classes) to 12 years old (year round swim team)!
 Every instructor at Goldfish Swim School is highly trained and uses integrity, compassion, and trust, as well as The Science of SwimPlay® (our unique approach to learning through guided play) to help children develop a healthy love and respect for the water, while learning life-saving skills.
 Have questions about our approach to teaching kids how to swim?
 Find a location near you, and give us a call today!

 Dr Molly O’Shea is a board-certified pediatrician and owner of Birmingham Pediatrics + Wellness Center in Bloomfield Hills, MI and Campground Pediatrics + Wellness Center in Washington Township, MI.
 Dr Molly has been in practice for over 25 years and has served at the state and national levels for the American Academy of Pediatrics.
 She was the ‘Ask the Pediatrician’ columnist for the Detroit News for many years and was a journal editor as well.
 Dr Molly is a lifelong swimmer, former triathlete, wife and mother.